TheRealKasumi/NikoLight/documentation/planning.md

 | Rear Doors      | 4     | 405cm + 8cm + 75cm + 75cm | 5, 6             |

 So for this build we would need ~90 LEDs and ~20m cable with 3 wires.
-Also 15m of of the fiber "cable" was used around the doors and center console.
+Also 15m of the fiber "cable" was used around the doors and center console.
 Make sure to measure the required length carefully for the build.

 # Power Consumption